nerminDonlag/odin-recipes/README.md

 My first TOP project.
-Creating a Recipies site using HTML
+Creating a Recipes site using HTML